 NZ Diploma in Screen Production [Level 5]

 Fancy your chances directing on the silver screen?
-When you study film at EIT you’ll gain the theoretical, operational and technical skills required produce high definition video, broadcast and electronic multimedia to professional publishing standards.
+When you study film at EIT you’ll gain the theoretical, operational and technical skills required to produce high definition video, broadcast and electronic multimedia to professional publishing standards.

-Career Opportunities & Outcomes
+Career Opportunities and Outcomes

-You will gain a solid and broad introduction and understanding of the different aspects of the screen industry which will prepare you for employment, or to go on to further study.
-The depth of the course allows students to look at opportunities in working in film, television, web and non-broadcast media.
-Although the initial industry roles offered maybe at a lower level we aim to give you the skills to build your career in the area of your choice whether that be camera, sound, editing, directing, producing or another specialised field.
+You will gain a broad introduction, as well as secure a good understanding, of different aspects of the screen industry.
+This will prepare you for employment or enable you to go on to further Screen study in the Bachelor of Creative Practice.
+The depth of the course allows you to look at opportunities working in film, television, web and non-broadcast media.
+We aim to give you the skills to build your career in the area of your choice whether that be camera, sound, editing, directing, script writing, producing or another specialised field.

 - Film and TV work

 EIT offers a variety of scholarships across various subjects and programme levels.
 Some scholarships are based on your age, some are specific to the subject you want to study.
 Not all scholarships are based on your academic ability and anyone wanting to study should investigate what scholarships are available to them.